01 January 2021

 What can the UK censuses tell you?

 Census records for the UK can give you an indication of where family members were born before the introduction of civil registration of births, marriages and deaths (BMDs: 1837 in England and Wales, 1855 in Scotland and 1864 in Ireland), so are useful in that respect too.

 What years was the UK census taken?

-The censuses were taken every 10 years, and surviving censuses for England, Wales and Scotland date from 1841 to 1911.
+The censuses were taken every 10 years, and surviving censuses for England, Wales and Scotland that are open to the public date from 1841 to 1921.

 Here are the dates that the censuses were taken:

 - 2 April 1871

 QUICK LINK: What information does the 1921 Census contain?

 For Ireland, sadly the story is not as simple as many of the earlier censuses have not survived – only the 1901 and 1911 Censuses survive in entirety for Ireland – but at least these surviving two censuses are free to use!